RobertGrubb/coolapi/README.md

 # Cool API

+**NOTE: DEVELOPMENT IN PROGRESS**

 A new PHP API framework that is simple and fast.

 ## .htaccess